juji/lucidlines/doc/web-interface.md

 ### Connection Issues

-If the dashboard doesn't load:
+If the dashboard fails to load:

-1. Check that LucidLines is running
+1. Verify that LucidLines is running and accessible
-2. Verify the correct port number
+2. Confirm you're using the correct port number
-3. Check browser console for errors
+3. Check the browser's developer console for error messages
-4. Ensure WebSocket connections are allowed
+4. Ensure WebSocket connections are permitted by your network/firewall

 ### Performance Issues

-For better performance with many processes:
+For optimal performance with multiple processes:

-1. Use the compact layout
+1. Switch to the compact layout when monitoring many terminals
-2. Limit output history size
+2. Reduce the output history buffer size
-3. Close unused tabs
+3. Close unused terminal tabs
-4. Use a modern browser
+4. Use a modern, up-to-date browser

-### Mobile Issues
+### Mobile Device Limitations

-**Small screens are not supported.**
+**Mobile browsers are not supported.**

-LucidLines is designed for desktop development environments.
+LucidLines is designed specifically for desktop development environments.
 For the best experience:

 - Use a desktop or laptop computer
-- Ensure screen width is at least 1024px
+- Ensure your screen width is at least 1024px
 - Use a modern desktop browser

-Mobile browsers are not supported due to the complex terminal interface requirements.
+The complex terminal interface requirements make mobile browser support impractical.